michaelmcg95/FSA/readme.md

 ```

 ### import
 Load an automaton from a Jflap xml file.
 This program was tested with Jflap version 7.1.
-This command will fail if the xml file cannot be parsed or the file describes an invalid automaton, as defined in the documentation of the [load](#load) command.
+This command will fail if the xml file cannot be parsed or the file describes an invalid automaton, as defined in the section on the [load](#load) command.

 ```
 import <FILENAME>